-All Staff must be aware of the requirements of this policy and the Banks position against bribery and corruption.
+All Staff must be aware of the requirements of this policy and the Bank's position against bribery and corruption.

-It is the responsibility of all staff to ensure that the spirit and letter of this policy are adhered to at all times.
+It is the responsibility of all staff to ensure that the spirit and letter of this policy are always adhered to.